FrankLef/cookiecutter-flpkg/README.rst

 create a package available here `Hypermodern article`_.
 I strongly recommend it if it is your first time creating a Python package.

+A survey of best practices can be found at `Jonas Kemper`_ which confirms the choice of features of the Hypermodern cookiecutter.

 Features
 ========